shobhitsarin/AppSyncInSSR/README.md

 1) http://localhost:3000 is the url for home page
 2) http://localhost:3000/plpWithAppSync is the url for PLP with AppSync

-Navigating to PLP page using Header (on top of page) works fine but when PLP page is rendered on Server then it throws error.
+Navigating to PLP page using Header (on top of page) works fine but opening http://localhost:3000/plpWithAppSync in browser directly, renders the PLP Page on Server side and it throws error.